How to Invest in Fractional Shares

 Before we get into the specifics of how to make an investment, it is important that we first explain what fractional shares actually are.
-As the name suggests, the phenomenon allows you to buy a ‘fraction’ of a share, essentially meaning you can invest smaller amounts than you would have to otherwise.
+As the name suggests, the phenomenon allows you to purchase a ‘fraction’ of a share, essentially meaning users can invest smaller amounts than they would have to otherwise.

-This is highly beneficial for three key reasons, which we elaborate on below.
+This is important for three key reasons, which we elaborate on below.

 Invest in Shares With Small Amounts

-Interestingly, this particular advantage of fractional shares might not be as relevant in the UK stock markets.
+Interestingly, this may not be very beneficial in the UK stock markets.
 This is because companies listed on the London Stock Exchange are priced in ‘pence’ as opposed to ‘pounds’.
-In other words, FTSE 100 shares are cheap to buy, so low minimums are typically not an issue.
+In other words, FTSE 100 shares are cheap to purchase, so low minimums are typically not an issue.

 For example, check out some of the share prices of leading UK stocks as of July 2020: